mike-ward/mike-ward.github.io/_posts/2008-06-02-calculator-sidebar-gadget-released.md

 ---
 layout: post
-title:  Calculator Sidebar Gadget Released
+title: 'Calculator Sidebar Gadget Released'
 ---
 Yes, just what the world needs, another calculator gadget!
 Except this is actually a useful and useable calculator gadget.
 You don't get pretty buttons or bubble gum skins.
 Instead, you get a calculator that evaluates expressions and remembers what you enter for later use.
 Like my Stopwatch gadget, it's no frills and to the point.
 Here's a screen shot.